it-at-m/dave/README.md

 ## Installation instructions

+For a basic peek on what DAVe has to offer, we provide a docker-compose file that starts up the following components:

+* ElasticSearch
+* Kibana
+* H2 database
+* DAVe backend
+* DAVe frontend (data portal)

+The security functions for login etc. are switched off.

+With the preset profile "sample", a sample counting station with a sample count is imported into the database and index.

-Here are the steps to install the necessary stack via docker-compose to start DAVe Frontend (Datenportal):
+Here are the steps to install the necessary stack to run the application:

 1. Clone the repository: First, you need to clone the repository by running the following command in the terminal:
 ```